GetRighhttt/Flutter_BLoC-Post-Example/README.md

 5. Use the project as desired.

 ## **Contributing**

-If you'd like to contribute to Project Title, here are some guidelines:

 1. Fork the repository.

 2. Create a new branch for your changes.